fuzzybinary/dart-embedding-example/README.md

-# NOTE
+# ⚠ NOTE - DEPRECATED ⚠

 I'm now working more on using Dart from a .dll / so, as well as building / linking from a Dart repo directly.
-Though still in early stages, that effort is hosted [here](https://github.com/fuzzybinary/dart_shared_libray).
-I'm hoping to also include more examples in that repo as well as instructions for building for both Mac and Linux.
+That effort is hosted [here](https://github.com/fuzzybinary/dart_shared_libray).
+That repo includes more examples and scripts for building Dart directly, as well as CMAKE scripts for building for both Mac and Linux.

 # How to use this